zaynesember/SufjanViz/Writeup/writeup.md

 the mean loudness for *Carrie & Lowell* as -21.79 dB, over 7 dB louder than the next loudest album, *Michigan*.
 Further, the difference in means is statistically significant (*p*\<.001).
-Also contrary to expectations is the finding that *Age of Adz* is not one of the louder albums analyzed.
+Also contrary to expectations is the finding that *The Age of Adz* is not one of the louder albums analyzed.

 What is fairly consistent with my priors is that *Illinois* boasts the